Metron (character): Fictional character biography

 Although he possesses the powers of a god, Metron is typically depicted as a passive observer in the DC Universe rather than an active participant.
 He wanders in search of greater knowledge beyond his own, riding on his Mobius Chair, which can traverse time and space instantaneously.
-Metron is of neither New Genesis nor Apokolips, and usually avoids the struggle between the two worlds almost entirely.
-As he states in New Gods #7, "The Pact": "I have no link with the Old Gods -- or New!!
-I am something different!
-Something that was unforeseen!! -- On New Genesis -- or here!!"
+Metron is of neither New Genesis nor Apokolips, and usually avoids the struggle between the two worlds.
 Metron invented the "Boom Tube" technology used by the New Gods to teleport vast distances.

-In 1989's Legend mini-series, Metron confides in Darkseid about the Anti-Life Equation.
+In 1989's Legends mini-series, Metron confides in Darkseid about the Anti-Life Equation.
 Apparently, Metron holds the key to the Anti-Life Equation.
 However, he is a seeker of knowledge, therefore he will tell no one of his knowledge.
-In the 1982 DC/Marvel crossover, The Uncanny X-Men and The New Teen Titans, Metron tells Darkseid that Dark Phoenix is a part of the Anti-Life Equation.
+In the 1982 DC/Marvel crossover The Uncanny X-Men and The New Teen Titans, Metron tells Darkseid that Dark Phoenix is a part of the Anti-Life Equation.
 In the 2007 "Death of the New Gods" miniseries leading into Final Crisis, the Source explains the origin of the Anti-Life Equation to Metron.

-Metron helped contact most of Earth's superheroes to gather them during the Zero Hour crisis.
-During Extant's return, he fought alongside the Justice Society of America in defeating Extant after he gained control of the omnipotent Worlogog.
+Metron helps contact most of Earth's superheroes to gather them during the Zero Hour crisis.
+During Extant's return, he battles alongside the Justice Society of America after Extant gains control of the omnipotent Worlogog.

 In Kurt Busiek's JLA/Avengers miniseries, Metron observes the events in that story, and gives Iron Man a Mother Box to balance the power given to the Justice League by Grandmaster.
-His main role during the miniseries is to observe and investigate Krona's actions, refusing to deviate from his non-involvement at the end when Krona demanded his aid.
-At the end, Metron kept guard over the newly formed Cosmic egg.
+He observes and investigates Krona's actions, refusing to deviate from his non-involvement at the end when Krona demanded his aid.
+At the end, Metron watches over the newly formed cosmic egg.

-In the 2005 Mister Miracle miniseries, Metron contacts Shilo Norman (the current Mister Miracle) during a stunt gone wrong, making him aware of the Fourth World.
+In Mister Miracle, Metron contacts Mister Miracle during a stunt gone wrong, making him aware of the Fourth World.
 In his first appearance in the book, he looks like he has before, but later he disguises himself as an epileptic man in a wheelchair.